 This two seat Canadian Starfighter was once flown by the Canadian Armed Forces since its delivery in May 1962.
 It served the testsquadron at Cold Lake for many years and when the Canadians wanted to decrease their operational F-104 fleet they sold this aircraft to the Norwegian Air Force on 20 July 1973.
 It received serial “4633” and served 334Skv at Bodo until its retirement on 9 December 1982 and put in storage at Sola Air Base.In 1983 or 1984 it was sold to a company named Combat Jet Aircraft Museum (CJAM), based at Chino.
 The new owner of the aircraft was Bruce Goessling.
 Soon after it was sold to Jim Robinson of the Combat Jet Flying Museum at Houston Texas, taking over the activities to make it flyworthy again.
 That big day was 11 November 1986 when NASA Starfighter pilot Ed Schneider made its first flight, at Mojave Apt.
 The aircraft had received already the civil registration “N104JR”.
 On 15 May 1992 it was sold to the EAA, Experimental Aircraft Association, at Oskosh, Winsconsin and soon after it was grounded early 1993.
 After years of storage the aircraft was offered for sale in December 1995 and bought by Mark Sherman in April 1996.
 It was flown over that same month from Oskosh to Williams Apt by Tom Delashaw with Ben McAvoy as passenger.
 At Williams it was put in storage and it got maintenance.
 In March 1997 it was planned to make its next flight again and until now the aircraft is still flying around in the USA now and then, still owned by Mark Sherman.
 Photos show (1) aircraft after it had arrived in the US full alu dope at Dear Valley in February 1995..Photo (2) shows the lucky owner Mark Sherman with his “N104JR” aircraft.
 Then photo (3) shows the 104 as “N104” during the Nellis Air Show in May 1997 and last photo (4) shows the aircraft at Mesa Falcon, Florida on 9 March 2003.
 This beautiful shot was taken by Greg Hofen.

 This two seat Starfighter was once flown by the Canadian Armed Forces since its delivery in May 1962.
 It served the testsquadron at Cold Lake for many years and when the Canadians wanted to decrease their operational F-104 fleet they sold this aircraft to the Norwegian Air Force on 23 May 1973.
 It arrived in Norway on 14 June 1973 and received serial “4637” and served 334Skv at Bodo until its retirement on 1 April 1983.
 Then it was put in storage at Sola Air Base.
 A few month later it went to Bodo where it was used for aircraft towing instructions and put aside early mid 90s.
 When the aircraft was put on display inside the Bodo Air Museum a group of people got interested in this aircraft and made some plans to get it back into the sky.
 The aircraft was in a very good shape and it was decided to put the aircraft back under control of 331Skv at Bodo.
 This was a logistical decision to get more professional attention within the Air Force to support the project.
 The group was named “Friends of the Starfighter” and was officially founded in Bodø on 16 january 2003.
 Very interesting to know that also Rick Svetkoff and Tom Delashaw were in Bodo to celebrate this “start” of the 637 project.
-Currently the team is getting a lot of help, including from the Italians for the needed parts and hopefully they will finish the project within 1 or 2 years so we will see and hear again that wonderful sound here in Europe.
+During the preparation of the aircraft the team received a lot of help, including from the Italian and Danish Air Forces for the needed parts.
 In September 2007 the team made good progress by a first succesfull run of the J79 engine.
 In the summer of 2008 the first runway taxy-trials were performed.
 In November 2011 the registration “LN-STF” was reserved for the Starfighter.
-It’s first flight is planned in July 2013.
+It’s first flight was made on September 28th, 2016, piloted by Norwegian Air Force testpilot Eskil Amdal.
+He stayed with the team as the only registered pilot to fly the aircraft for next test and other flights.
+On June 7th, 2017 the 2nd testflight was made and the 3rd testflight on November 18th that same year.
+On June 9th 2018 he was one of the stars at the air demonstration at Sola, followed by a demonstration at Aalborg open house that same weekend.
+After that it flew to Leeuwarden Air Base to participate in the 322 squadron 75 anniversary celebrations.
+He flew back to Torp (airshow storage) on June 26th.
+It is great to see the aircraft in such a good flying condition.

 The CF-104 Starfighter 104759 was delivered to the Canadian Armed Forces on 17 May 1962 and went to Cold Lake for flight testing.
 In 1965 it went to Europe to serve the Canadian operational squadron within 1st Wing.
 When the Canadian phased out a number of aircraft this 104759 was sold to Norway on 23 May 1973 to serve 331Skv at Bodo.
 Lateron it transferred to sistersquadron 334Skv.
 After it was withdrawn from use on 22 November 1982 it was stored at Sola Air Base.
 A few years later it was seen within the collection of the Norsk Teknisk Museum in Oslo in June 1989.
 It was seen there for the last time late May 1995.
 In August 2000 it was seen again, now inside a new museum building at Gardermoen AB.
 It could be found preserved until it was sold to Barry Johnson of the Air Defence Museum at Bagotville in Canada.
 It was first seen in Canada in September 2005 and it was sold in August 2006 to Rick Svetkoff of the Starfighters Demo Team who needed an extra single-seat airframe for the 2007 season.
 The 104759 arrived in St Petersburg in November 2006.
 The photo was taken by Mike Robinson early 2008 when it just had received its blue-white color scheme.
 From (effective date) 10 August 2007 the aircraft received official registrationnumber “N104RN”.